Why Allianz Field Represents Major League Soccer’s Global Ambitions

 So how do American soccer franchises keep home-grown talent while also attracting the world’s best?
 Give them a matchday experience that rivals Europe, not always in size but definitely in spirit.
 The strategy extends to training infrastructure as well, as evidenced by the award-winning, recruiting-juggernaut Pinnacle National Development Center we brought to life last year with Sporting Kansas City, the United States Soccer Federation and Children’s Mercy Hospital.

-When it comes to the main event, however, Minnesota United FC will soon stand alone.
+When it comes to the main event, however, Minnesota United FC stands alone.
 One of Major League Soccer’s newest members, the club was an ideal candidate to shake things up with its stadium and play the role of disruptor.
 Dr. Bill McGuire, MNUFC’s managing director, embraced the role design plays in shaping the bigger picture and preserving smaller details that more subtly impact fans, players and others.

 Together with Dr. McGuire’s team, we embarked on a design process that left no stone unturned and created a seamless environment, one that extends well beyond the stadium gates.
 Minnesota United placed its trust in us to deliver a comprehensive package of services: